Explore Milwaukee History through our MPL Digital Library...

 |Milwaukee Road Archives|

-The collection includes indexes to the small selection of employee records that are part of the archives of the Chicago, Milwaukee, St. Paul & Pacific Railway, which designated MPL as their official archives in 1981.
-Other material housed in the Milwaukee Road Archives includes corporate records, photographs, and drawings.
+The collection includes archival finding aids for corporate records as well as indexes to the small selection of employee records that are part of the archives of the Chicago, Milwaukee, St. Paul & Pacific Railway, which designated MPL as their official archives in 1981.
+Other material housed in the Milwaukee Road Archives includes timetables, photographs, and drawings

 These photographs are from the Port of Milwaukee, Milwaukee Public Library Historic Photo Collection, and the Great Lakes Marine Collection of Milwaukee Public Library and the Wisconsin Marine Historical Society.
 A matching grant from the Wisconsin Coastal Management Program helped preserve these photographs and make them available on line.